adrianpk/boletus/README.md

 )
 ```

-And also enable the comment / uncomment to enable the function you want to invoke.
+And also comment / uncomment to enable the function you want to invoke.

 ```go
 	// IndexEvents